xebialabs/blueprints/docker/composable-demo/xebialabs/USAGE-composable-demo.md

 ## Deploy the blueprint to the XL Platform

-To deploy this blueprint to the XebiaLabs DevOps Platform, follow the steps below:

-1. Apply the generated YAML configuration using the XL CLI.
-Open up a terminal in the folder where you generated the configuration.
+To deploy this blueprint to the XebiaLabs DevOps Platform, open up a terminal in the folder where you generated the configuration.
 Then run:

     ```plain
     xl apply -f xebialabs.yaml
     ```

+## Deploy to Docker

-2. Follow the instructions in the following `USAGE` files in turn.
+Follow the instructions in the following `USAGE` files under the `xebialabs` directory in order:

-## The `USAGE` files

-There will be 3 `USAGE` files in the `xebialabs` directory for you to read:

 1. `USAGE-docker-compose.md`
 This tells you about running Docker containers for XL Deploy, Xl Release and the Docker proxy.